Design Strategist, Entrepreneur, & Educator

 John Cain is a design strategist, serial entrepreneur, and educator whose work has consistently focused on innovation—developing robust methods for creating products and services amid the startling challenges and opportunities of the past three decades.
-In the face of new technologies, globalization, and the current Data Economy, he has persisted in applying an integrative approach, drawing on the humanities, technology, and design traditions to inform his own work, and that of his clients and students.
-Cain is joining IIT as a Visiting Industry Professor after teaching for over 20 years at the Institute of Design as an Adjunct Faculty member.
-At ID, he will be helping to devise a course curriculum for design and innovation methods to shape technology-enabled products and services to be more useful, wise and fair.
+In the face of new technologies, globalization, and the current data economy, he has persisted in applying an integrative approach, drawing on the humanities, technology, and design traditions to inform his own work, and that of his clients and students.

-Cain is currently active in a number of ventures including consumer products, data, and analytics start-ups.
-He is a frequent writer and lecturer on topics ranging from experience design and consumer research, to innovation, data analytics, and the internet of things.
+John has been active in a number of ventures including consumer products, data, and analytics start-ups.
+He is a frequent writer and lecturer on topics ranging from experience design and consumer research to innovation, data analytics, and the internet of things (IoT).